-Many do not know they can apply for legal residency if their property is appraised in the municipality for at least $200,000 and do not have to worry about leaving the country every 90 days.
+Many do not know they can apply for legal residency if their property is appraised in the municipality for at least $200,000.
+With a Dimex in their pocket, they do not have to worry about leaving the country every 90 days.

-To my opinion, when creating these articles in the immigration law, the government never even paid attention to the thousands of gringos living in Costa Rica illegally, because the statistics call them tourists.
+When creating these articles in the immigration law, the government never even paid attention to the thousands of gringos living in Costa Rica illegally, because the statistics call them tourists.
 Nobody even realizes how millions of dollars are spent monthly in the local economy by perpetual tourists spending their pension, income or savings, purchasing groceries, getting medical services, paying power and water and hiring housekeepers and gardeners.

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
-I know you all meet people on the plane, in the supermarket, at yoga, at the gym, at the Blooms ladies club, at the potluck organized by your community.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, we appreciate it.
+Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, we appreciate it.